The Indica APIs

 Rate limits

-The APIs are hosted on Heroku, where I have a limit of 500 hours a month.
-This limit includes all my apps hosted on Heroku (I have other apps there besides these APIs).
+The APIs are hosted on the free tier of Render, which has hourly limits.
 I am neither tracking who makes how many calls to the APIs nor throttling calls on IP-address basis.
 My only request is, call these APIs in a fair manner so that I have some hours always available to run my other projects.

 Release history